adamawaadd/ai-loan-approval/README.md

 ```

 ## To-Do:
 1.)
-Make sure my test split is no more than ~5% worse than my training split

-2.)
 Add the HTML file to .gitignore